intrig-unicamp/mininet-wifi/README.md

 ###Get Started
 sudo mn --wifi --ssid=new_ssid
-It will start a simple topology with 2 stations and 1 access point.
+It should start a simple topology with 2 stations and 1 access point.

 ###A Brief Demonstration
 Video 01: https://www.youtube.com/watch?v=_PtSmhf7Z8s